Crispy Air Fryer Steak Fries

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Crispy Air Fryer Steak Fries are made from scratch, tender, and incredibly tasty!
-With simple ingredients, less oil and a short cooking time, they make the perfect side dish or appetizer!
+Crispy Air Fryer Steak Fries are made from scratch, tender inside, and crispy on the outside!
+With simple ingredients, less oil and a short cooking time, they make the perfect side dish or appetizer for Game Day, or busy weeknight meals.

 Crispy air fryer steak fries are an easy side dish you can make in a jiffy.
-With very little oil and your favorite seasoning, you'll have the best air fryer potato wedges you've ever tasted in just minutes!
+With very little oil and your favorite seasoning, you'll have the best air fryer potato wedges you've ever tasted in less than 30 minutes!

 Simple ingredients make easy recipes.
 There's a good chance you have all of these ingredients in your pantry at home!
 See recipe card for quantities.